algorithmbasics/articles/_posts/2024-07-02-nvidia-stock-analysis.md

 ### E-waste

 The rapid advancement of the artificial intelligence systems necessitates frequent hardware upgrades.
 As evidenced by Nvidia's own technology conferences, the 2022 chipsets became outdated by 2023, the 2023 chipsets by 2024, and one could expect this pattern to persist into the next decade.
 Consequently, much of this obsolete electronic waste ends up in landfills and oceans.
-Let's assume that the costs to maintain water neutrality be `C`.
+Let's assume that the costs to maintain e-waste neutrality be `C`.

 ### Regulation

 Regulators have thus far applied generalized technology laws to artificial intelligence products.
 However, it is becoming increasingly evident that requirements for transparency, consent, and racial/gender inclusion will not be sufficient to ensure artificial intelligence aligns as a social product.
-A more comprehensive approach is needed to establish AI as a public good, incorporating robust antitrust and competition laws.
+A more comprehensive approach is needed to establish artificial intelligence as a public good, incorporating robust antitrust and competition laws.
 For instance, in July 2024, Nvidia faced antitrust complaints from France, citing anticompetitive practices, over-reliance on CUDA software, and barrier to new entrants.
 Let's assume that the regulatory costs to be `D`.

 Sooner or later, artificial intelligence startups and technology companies are going to weigh in the economic cost against the perceived gains of housing their own artificial intelligence training models, and as costs (`A+B+C+D`) rise, the marginal product on the artificial intelligence capital investments would decline.
-More empirical work is required to estimate the magnitude of the economic costs (`A+B+C+D`) of artificial intelligence training.
+More empirical work is required to estimate the magnitude of the economic costs of artificial intelligence training.
+However, one thing is certain: when the true cost estimates of artificial intelligence training (i.e., A + B + C + D) are revealed, smaller companies will need to reevaluate the viability of training custom models.
+They will have to determine whether it is more cost-effective to train their own models or to utilize pre-trained models from large technology companies for a subscription fee.

 ## What do Nvidia's financials say?